BL0CK-X/theblockchainapi-java-wrapper/docs/SolanaNftMarketplacesApi.md

     SolanaNftMarketplacesApi apiInstance = new SolanaNftMarketplacesApi(defaultClient);
-    String network = "devnet"; // String | The network ID String exchange = "solsea"; // String | The NFT exchange to interact with String mintAddress = "7GA16mQup7ESJbaD6n49VCwVG9kRkyQDzWKhBSLjbYqr"; // String | The mint address of the NFT you want to buy
+    String network = "devnet"; // String | The network ID String exchange = "magic-eden"; // String | The NFT exchange to interact with String mintAddress = "7GA16mQup7ESJbaD6n49VCwVG9kRkyQDzWKhBSLjbYqr"; // String | The mint address of the NFT you want to buy
     BuyRequest buyRequest = new BuyRequest(); // BuyRequest |
     try {